FraunhoferISST/diva-docs/docs/03-Deployment/01-prerequisites.md

 You can always find the latest Docker distribution under [releases](https://github.com/FraunhoferISST/diva/releases).
 Follow our [docker guide](docker) to  deploy DIVA.

-## Access to container registry
+## Access to Container Registry

 All docker images are continuously built in the CI pipeline and publicly available to pull without authentication in GitHub container registry.